nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/snippets.md

 - _Security implications_.
 Snippets give access to NGINX configuration primitives, which are not validated by NGINX Gateway Fabric.
 For example, a Snippet can configure NGINX to serve the TLS certificates and keys used for TLS termination for Gateway resources.

 {{< note >}} If the NGINX configuration includes an invalid Snippet, NGINX will continue to operate with the last valid configuration.
 No new configuration will be applied until the invalid Snippet is fixed. {{< /note >}}

 ---

+## Best Practices when using SnippetsFilters

+There are endless ways to use `SnippetsFilters` to modify NGINX configuration, and thus there are many ways to generate invalid or undesired NGINX configuration.
+We have outlined a few best practices to keep in mind when using `SnippetsFilters` to keep NGINX Gateway Fabric functioning correctly:

+1. Using the [Roles and Personas](https://gateway-api.sigs.k8s.io/concepts/roles-and-personas/) defined in the Gateway API, `SnippetsFilter` access should be limited to Cluster operators.
+Application developers should not be able to create, modify, or delete `SnippetsFilters` as they affect other applications.
+   `SnippetsFilter` creates a natural split of responsibilities between the Cluster operator and the Application developer: the Cluster operator creates a `SnippetsFilter`; the Application developer references the `SnippetsFilter` in an HTTPRoute/GRPCRoute to enable it.
+2. In a `SnippetsFilter`, only one Snippet per NGINX context is allowed, however multiple `SnippetsFilters` can be referenced in the same routing rule.
+As such, `SnippetsFilters` should not conflict with each other.
+If `SnippetsFilters` do conflict, they should not be referenced on the same routing rule.
+3. `SnippetsFilters` that define Snippets targeting NGINX contexts `main`, `http`, or `http.server`, can potentially affect more than the routing rule they are referenced by.
+Proceed with caution and verify the behavior of the NGINX configuration before creating those `SnippetsFilters` in a production scenario.

+---